How to Flip & Rotate Pictures in Mac OS X with Preview

 Using the app to complete these tasks is quick and easy, here’s how to adjust orientation of either a single picture or multiple pictures at the same time.

-Rotating / Flipping a Single Picture in Preview
+How to Rotate / Flip a Single Picture in Preview

 To rotate or flip a single image, you just need to do the following: